JustBorgar/Beanjot/README.md

 * Q: What can I use this for?
 Do I need to provide attribution?
   * A: Use the source files as you please, attribution is appreciated but not required.
 * Q: I found a bug!
-  * A: Feel free to report it, but as stated earlier, no promises it'll be fixed.
+  * A: As stated earlier, I don't plan to maintain this, you can fix it yourself.

 ## Attribution
 Beanjot makes use of the following third-party libraries and learning resources: